chulminy/CIVE497-CIVE700/task/Task2_CameraSensor/README.md

 	* Image file type
 	* Image resolution
 	* Focal length
-	* Shutter speed (Exposure time)
+	* Exposure time
 	* ISO
-	* F-number (Aperture)
+	* F-number
-	* Mode
 	* GPS
 	* Flash

-Here is the sample of inserting your images in your report:
+Here is the way of inserting your images in your report:

 |Metadata|Image 1|Image 2|Image 2|
 |:----|:-----|:----|:----|